 - Train: The UP Express leaves the airport every 15 minutes and takes 25 minutes to reach Union Station in downtown Toronto.
 A single fare costs CAD 12, but there is also a special long layover ticket that will get you to and from the airport for the same price as long as you return within 7 hours.

 - Bus: You can get into town using the TTC public transit system but you will need to take a 25-minute bus ride and then two subway connections.

 Private transit options include:

 - Taxi: Toronto taxis charge a flat rate based on the distance to your destination.
-A ride to downtown will cost around $50 CAD.
+A ride to the downtown core will cost around CAD 50.
 A limousine service is also available for a slightly higher price.

 - Car Rentals: YYZ is home to offices of many car rental companies, including Avis, Budget, Dollar/Thrifty, Enterprise, Hertz, and National/Alamo.

 Now that you are motivated and excited about your mini layover vacation, just make sure to check a few final logistical concerns off your list before you fully commit.